TeemuHarinen/OS_SystemDev/Project1/README.md

-# Program to reverse contents in a file and output to another
+# Project 1 - Warmup to C and Unix programming